Last Updated on

 For users that rather not bulk up their WordPress site with a plugin, you have the option of using ImageOptim.

-So what is the best WordPress Image optimizer option?
+So what is the best WordPress image optimizer plugin?

 Picking between these 15 WordPress image optimizer plugins can be difficult.
-They all work well, but some do give slightly better results.
+They all work well, some give slightly better results, and a couple knock it out of the park.

-Users that want a state of the art plugin that gives them more control over the optimized images as well as having the images hosted on a private CDN should go with Optimole.
+Users that want a state of the art plugin that gives them more control over the optimized images as well as having the images hosted on a private CDN should go with ShortPixel.